tekpinar/correlationplus/README.md

 help(intraChainCorrelationMaps)

 ```
-You can different valueFilters, distanceFilters for your analysis.
+You can check different valueFilters, distanceFilters for your analysis.
 Even you can scan a range of values by calling the functions in a
 loop.

 ## Installation